sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 ``These users have to exist on HDFS.
 So ensure that these users Home Directory are created on HDFS``

 Also create the home directory for the users on HDFS.
+The example code below creates the home directory for the user ``xyz`` onto HDFS.
+It also changes the permission of the directory.

 * su - hdfs
 * hadoop fs -mkdir /user/xyz